Certificate III in Carpentry - Secure Your PR Pathway

-Certificate III in Carpentry (CPC30220), Your pathway to a rewarding career and permanent residency
+Certificate III in Carpentry (CPC30220) – Your complete pathway to a rewarding career and Australian permanent residency

 - Fast Track: Complete in just 52 weeks

-- Listed on MLTSSL for skilled migration visas
+- Listed on MLTSSL occupations list for all skilled migration visas

 52